llewelld/shaderback.js/README.md

 ## Licence

-Shaderback is released under an MIT License.
+Shaderback.js is released under an MIT License.
 See the LICENSE file for the full details.

 ## Contact and Links

 More information will eventually be added to: http://www.flypig.co.uk/shaderback

-The source code can be obtained from GitHub: https://github.com/llewelld/shaderback.git
+The source code can be obtained from GitHub: https://github.com/llewelld/shaderback.js

 I can be contacted via one of the following.